|Nutrition Facts (per serving)|

 - Replace the peanuts with candy-coated chocolate pieces (M&Ms).

-- Use cashews, chopped pecans, hazelnuts, or walnuts in place of the peanuts or omit the peanuts with no replacement.
+- Use cashews, chopped pecans, hazelnuts, or walnuts in place of the peanuts.

 - Replace half of the chow mein noodles with Golden Grahams or a similar crunchy cereal.

 - Sprinkle any chocolate version of this recipe with sea salt or sesame seeds.